fabricioepa/lab-hexagon-java/README.md

 ### 4. ticketapp-adapter-rest  (/integration/rest-adapter/pom.xml)
  The RESTful API **ADAPTER** for the application service **PORT** (core-api)

-# My professional experience using this techniques
+# My professional experience using this technique
- It was very simple to create a decoupled REST adapter from the core application, it also should be simple to create another new adapter too.
+ It was very simple to create a decoupled REST adapter from the core application, it also should be simple to create another kind of adapter too.
-  However, if the application domain is quite BIG, the number of ports and adapters may be increase and introduce some overhead to maintain different domains translated from the original application core domain.
+ However, if the application domain is quite BIG or there are many ports and adapters, you will have some overhead to maintain different domains translated from the original application core domain.

- This is one of the reasons the pattern as often been applied to microservices architecture, because it works nice for system integrations and for small-medium application domains.
+ This is one of the reasons the pattern as often been applied to microservices architecture, because it works nice for system integrations and also for small/medium sized application domains.

 Feel free to bring up your ideas  ;)